cmanthou/2.Portfolio/README.md

 PROJECT
 Draft of a Personal Portfolio webite with Bio on the landing page, and links to a page that displays projects I have made (currnetly placeholders) as well as a page with a contact form.

+PHP File
+I am having trouble getting the PHP file to execute.
+Clicking the SEND button on the contact page links to the mail.php file, but the code on that file will not run, it just goes to a page that lists the code.
+I have been reading about PHP and I understand some browsers do not support it?
+Does Chrome not support it ... that might be my problem.

 ERRORS - index.html
 There are two errors on the Index HTML file that appear in the W3 Validator when ran.
 I could not find a solution to these two errors.
 (They are listed below).